The proximal alternating direction method of multipliers in the nonconvex setting: convergence analysis and rates: Convergence rates under assumptions

-Therefore \eqref{para-0:pos} is nothing else than \eqref{para:pos} after replacing $C_{\M}$ by the bigger constant $C_{\M}'$.
-So, all the examples in Remark \ref{rmk:para-choice} can be adapted to the new setting and provide frameworks which guarantee Assumption \ref{assume-0:decrease}.
-The scenarios which ensure Assumption \ref{assume-0:decrease} evidently satisfy Assumption \ref{ass}, therefore the results investigated in Section \ref{sec:main} remain valid in this setting.
-As follows we will provide improvements of the statements used in the convergence analysis which can be obtained thanks to Assumptions \ref{assume-0:decrease} by using similar techniques.
+The examples in Remark \ref{rmk:para-choice} can be all adapted to the new setting and one can provide different settings which guarantee Assumption \ref{assume-0:decrease}.
+The scenarios which ensure Assumption \ref{assume-0:decrease} evidently satisfy Assumption \ref{ass}, too, therefore the results investigated in Section \ref{sec:main} remain valid in this setting.
+As follows we will provide improvements of the statements used in the convergence analysis which follow thanks to Assumption \ref{assume-0:decrease}. \begin{lem} Suppose that Assumption \ref{assume-0:decrease} holds true and let $\left\lbrace \left( x^{k} , z^{k} , y^{k} \right) \right\rbrace _{k \geq 0}$ be a sequence generated by Algorithm \ref{algo:al.1} or Algorithm \ref{algo:al.2}.
+Then for every $k \geq 1$ it holds